vuejs/docs/src/guide/essentials/watchers.md

 }
 ```

-In above scenario the initial execution of handler will happen after `beforeCreate` hook, but before `created`.
+The initial execution of the handler function will happen just before the `created` hook.
+Vue will have already processed the `data`, `computed`, and `methods` options, so those properties will be available on the first invocation.
 </div>

 <div class="composition-api">